About Module 3

 What is due for Module 3?

-There are a number of required activities in this module.
+There are a number of required activities associated with this module, including your first Written Assignment.
 The chart below provides an overview of the activities for Module 3.
 For assignment details, refer to the location noted.

 If you have any questions, please post them to our Course Q & A discussion forum in Canvas.
 I will check that discussion forum often to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.
 If you have a more specific concern, please send me a message through Inbox in Canvas.